Skip to content

 In the example above, modifying person2 also modifies the underlying object.
 This change is reflected in person1 , because they both refer to the same instance of the Person class.

-Advanced Swift arrays operations
+Advanced Swift array operations (map, filter, reduce, sort)

 Understanding higher-order functions

-Most of the operations that we will look at today will rely on higher-order functions.
-So, before we start, let’s take a quick overview of the concept.
+Most of the operations that we’re looking at today will rely on a higher-order function.
+Let’s take a quick overview of the concept.

 • Accept a function as a parameter.